What is Child Abuse?

 Child abuse and neglect includes physically or emotionally hurting a child, sexually molesting a child, failing to provide proper care for a child, and depriving a child of support, medical care and affection.

-Ontario’s Child and Family Services Act states that a child is in need of protection in the following circumstances:
+Ontario’s Child, Youth and Family Services Act states that a child is in need of protection in the following circumstances:

 - a child has suffered or is at risk of suffering physical harm, inflicted by a caregiver or caused by the caregiver’s failure to adequately care for the child